 However, most domestic devices do not work on direct current (D.C.) from solar cells or batteries, but on alternating current (A.C.).
-The efficiency of conversion into alternating current may increase the needed surface of solar cells into 100 m2 or 1000 W installed power.
-Supposed solar cells cost \in 3,-per installed W, the investment to harvest your own electricity will be \in 3 000,-.
-In the tropics it will be approximately half.
+The efficiency of conversion into alternating current may increase the needed surface of solar cells into 100 m or 1000 W installed power.
+Suppose solar cells cost € 3,- per installed W, the investment to harvest your own electricity will be € 3 000,-.
+In the tropics it will be approximately a half.